Jason-nzd/warehouse-scraper/Readme.md

 If running in dry mode, the program is now ready to use.

-If using CosmosDB, create `appsettings.json` containing the endpoint and key using the format:
+If storing data to CosmosDB, create `appsettings.json` containing the endpoint and key using the format:

 ```json
 {